 Context Lookup Panel

 The Navigate view and the Events view have a Context Lookup panel on the right side.
 The Context Lookup panel is displayed only if you have installed and configured the Context Hub service.
 For more information on configuring the Context Hub service, see the Context Hub Configuration Guide.

 The Context Lookup panel displays relevant data when an analyst looks up contextual data for a meta value in the Values panel.

 After the administrator configures the Context Hub service, you can view the contextual information for the meta values in the Navigate view and the Events view.
 For more information on configuring the Context Hub service, see the Context Hub Configuration Guide.
-For information about performing Context Lookup for meta values, see View Additional Context for a Data Point.
+For information about performing Context Lookup for meta values, see Look Up Additional Context in the Navigate and Events Views.